greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/query/topics/query-piv-opt-overview.html.md

 ![Query planning architecture with GPORCA](../../graphics/piv-opt.png)

-**Note:** All Postgres Planner server configuration parameters are ignored by GPORCA.
+> **Note** All Postgres Planner server configuration parameters are ignored by GPORCA.
 However, if Greenplum Database falls back to the Postgres Planner, the planner server configuration parameters will impact the query plan generation.
 For a list of Postgres Planner server configuration parameters, see [Query Tuning Parameters](../../../ref_guide/config_params/guc_category-list.html).

 **Parent topic:** [About GPORCA](../../query/topics/query-piv-optimizer.html)